ShanglinWu/LLM-MAS_Memory_Survey/README.md

 # Memory in LLM-based Multi-agent Systems: Mechanisms, Challenges, and Collective Intelligence

-This is a repo for our survey "Memory in LLM-based Multi-agent Systems: Mechanisms, Challenges, and Collective Intelligence".
-In this repo we maintain a dynamically expanded paper list.
+This is a repository page for our survey "Memory in LLM-based Multi-agent Systems: Mechanisms, Challenges, and Collective Intelligence" where we maintain a dynamically expanded paper list for each section in order to follow the latest works in this field.